Peter Pan was bored.

 Mikey’s face contorted into a sadistic smile.
 “I’m going to flatten you, fairy girl!”

 But, Tink, having recovered her composure, realized that the mechanized attacker was no different than the many other predators who’d tried to get her.
 She froze in front of Wendy Ann’s dressing mirror.
-Mikey, seeing his chance, gave full throttle to the helicopter to annihilate the fairy.
+Mikie, seeing his chance, gave full throttle to the helicopter to annihilate the fairy.
 The toy was going full tilt when Tinker Bell slipped sideways and the helicopter crashed headlong into its reflection in the mirror, falling to the floor in many more pieces than all the King’s men would ever put together again.

-Mikey howled, “You broke it!”
+Mikey howled, “you broke it!”

-JJ never looked up, simply uttering “Damn!” as a black moth enemy fighter blew him out of the sky.
+JJ never looked up, simply uttering “damn!” as a black moth enemy fighter blew him out of the sky.

-Oblivious to the twin tragedies around her, Wendy Ann declared, “Oh, look at that, those shoes would be so perfect with my new dress, and they come in pink, too.”
+Oblivious to the twin tragedies around her, Wendy Ann declared, “oh, look at that, those shoes would be so perfect with my new dress, and they come in pink, too.”

 Tinker Bell whispered something in Peter’s ear.